openemr/openemr-devops/utilities/mariadb-backup-manager/README.md

 * Run `./backup.sh` in this directory to trigger a backup.

-Depending on how you set the thresholds for your incremental backups and the current state of the export directory, the backup system will run a full or incremental backup using `mariadb-backup`, a fork of the venerable Percona XtraBackup tool and streams the results out to timestamped artifacts in your bind mount.
+Depending on how you set the thresholds for your incremental backups and the current state of the export directory, the backup system will run a full or incremental backup using `mariadb-backup`, a fork of the venerable Percona XtraBackup tool, and stream the results out to timestamped artifacts in your bind mount.
 You may cron this process or integrate it into an existing backup process.

 After the backup runs, backups older than the number of cycles you specified will be pruned.
 If you specify two cycles to hold, there will never be more than three full backups on the volume.